Charee Thompson, Ph.D.

 Specializations: Interpersonal and family communication, health communication

-Dr. Thompson specializes in interpersonal and family communication with a focus on how individuals talk about health in relationships.
-She is most interested in processes of information management, stress and coping, and social support, as well as the experiences of adolescents and young adults.
+I specialize in interpersonal and family communication with a focus on individual and relational development parallel to health and well-being issues in relationships.
+I study processes of information management, stress and coping, and social support.
+I am particularly interested in chronic health conditions, as well as the health experiences of adolescents and young adults.

-Her research has appeared in peer-reviewed journals such as Communication Monographs, Human Communication Research, Health Communication, Journal of Health Communication, Journal of Family Communication, Journal of Social and Personal Relationships, Communication Reports, and Communication Research Reports.
-She teaches undergraduate and graduate courses in interpersonal and family communication, health communication, and quantitative methods.
-She enjoys reading, traveling, and being outdoors with her husband, Josh, and dog, Chloe.
+My research has appeared in peer-reviewed journals such as Communication Monographs, Human Communication Research, Health Communication, Journal of Health Communication, Journal of Family Communication, Journal of Social and Personal Relationships, Communication Reports, and Communication Research Reports.
+I teach undergraduate and graduate courses in interpersonal and family communication, health communication, and quantitative methods.
+I enjoy reading, traveling, cooking and being outdoors with my husband, twin daughters, and dog.